mozilla-releng/balrog/docs/source/database.rst

 The most important part of Balrog to understand is its rules.
 When a request comes in it is matched against each of Balrog's rule to find the one that best suits it (more in this below).
-Once found, Balrog looks at that rule's "mapping", which points at a release that has the required information to serve an update back to the client.
+Once found, Balrog looks at that rule's "mapping", which points to a release that has the required information to serve an update back to the client.
 Without any rules, Balrog will never serve an update.
 With badly configured rules Balrog could do bad things like serve Firefox updates to B2G devices.

 **What's in a rule?**

-Each rule has mulitple columns.
+Each rule has multiple columns.
 They all fall into one of the following Category:

 -   **Matchable** : These correspond to information provided in the update request, and are used to filter out rules that don't apply to the request
 -   **Decision** : These are also used to filter rules, but do not correspond to information in the request